 Opting for that route is a savvy way to maximize earning potential right from the start.
 It also helps make up for the $95 annual fee.
 When you redeem your points with Ultimate Rewards, your introductory bonus alone is worth $750.
 Redeemed as cash, the bonus is only worth $600.

 However, you don’t have to worry if you’re already a member of a travel loyalty program; this card also allows you to transfer your rewards to partnered programs at a 1:1 ratio, so you don’t lose any value.
-Eligible loyalty programs include part are not limited to:
+Eligible loyalty programs include:

 Chase Sapphire Preferred® Travel Insurance

 If you’re the type of traveler that likes to be prepared for anything, the Chase Sapphire Preferred® Card has you covered.
 Along with bonus points, your cardholder status makes you eligible for several types of emergency coverage.
 This includes: